 You will be admitted to hospital on the morning of surgery, and will be discharged home within 3 days.
 You will need to get somebody to drive you home from the hospital on the day of discharge.
 You will experience soreness when swallowing, and a rather sharp pain between your shoulder blades - these discomforts will last between 2 and 3 weeks on average.

-You will be reviewed in the clinic after 6 weeks, and again 3 months later to confirm that your recovery has proceeded satisfactorily, and will further imaging tests or therapies as required.
+You will be reviewed in the clinic after 6 weeks, and will have further imaging tests or therapies arranged if required.
 You will have been given a regime of neck muscle exercises by the physiotherapy department - it is important that these exercises become as regular a part of your daily routine as brushing your teeth!

 Always tell your surgeon if you are taking Aspirin, Disprin, Plavix (Clopidrogel), Warfarin, Dipyridamole (Persantine), Asasantin, Aggrenox or if your medical condition has changed in any respect in the period of time prior to your procedure.